Our Affiliates

 She currently teaches executive education for women in leadership and courses in management and leadership.
 She has developed numerous case studies on leadership in crisis and multi-party conflict.
 She won the Harvard Kennedy School's 2003 Manuel Carballo Award for Excellence in Teaching.
 Earlier in her career, she was a technical advisor to the Minister of Natural Resources, Energy & Mines of Costa Rica.
 She has been a research associate at the Conflict Management Group and Harvard Business School and a research fellow in the Argentinean National Institute of Public Administration, the West German Parliament, and Oxford University's Forestry Institute.
 She has a DBA from Harvard Business School, MPP from the Harvard Kennedy School, and BA from Smith College.

-Gelaye Debebe is Assistant Professor of Organizational Sciences at the George Washington University and an Affiliate of the Center for Gender in Organizations at Simmons Graduate School of Business.
+Gelaye Debebe is Assistant Professor of Organizational Sciences at the George Washington University and an Affiliate of the Center for Gender in Organizations at Simmons School of Management.
 She holds a BS in Government and Politics from the University of Maryland, an MS from the American University, and a Ph.D. in Organizational Behavior from the University of Michigan.

 Her research has examined issues related to learning in organizations in the context of women's leadership development and cross-cultural collaborations.
 Her published work has appeared in Research in Organizational Behavior, International Journal of Intercultural Relations, Human Resources Development International, Issues in Intercultural Communication and Development in Practice.
 She is also author of a forthcoming book entitled: Three Transformative Pathways to Leadership Effectiveness for Women.